What Muscles Does Swimming Work? Swimmers Body Explained.

 Leg muscles

 No-brainer legs help our body move forward while swimming by providing additional power and speed.
-While all your leg muscles are used in all stroke techniques, it's important to note the main muscles that play the most significant role.
+While all of your leg muscles are used in all stroke techniques, it's important to note the main muscles that play the most significant role.

 Whether swimming front crawl or breaststroke, you must engage your foot muscles, hamstrings, quadriceps, hip flexors, and gluteus maximus to counterbalance in the water and swim faster.